Parallel and I/O-efficient Randomisation of Massive Networks using Global Curveball Trades: Appendix:

-In this setting, similar to using permutations, a sequence $T$ of global trades is given by $r$ hash-functions $T = \sequence{h_i}{i=1}{r}$.
-Again, \empgcb{} uses the fact that each node $v_i$ is actively traded only once in each round $j$ and can then be addressed by $h_j(i)$ (instead of previously $\pi_j(i)$).
-We use \imcb{}'s adjacency list to store neighbours for a subset of nodes and use it as a way to transport messages within a loaded macrochunk.

 \empgcb{} achieves parallelism by performing multiple trades concurrently.
-Instead of only retrieving the first two necessary adjacency rows for the single next trade, a whole chunk of data is loaded.
+In contrast to \emgcb{}, rather than only retrieving the first two necessary adjacency rows for the single next trade, a whole chunk of data is loaded and maintained in \imcb{}'s adjacency list to store neighbours for a subset of nodes.
+The adjacency list is further used as a way to transport messages within a loaded macrochunk.
 Observe that at most $2m$ many messages are sent in a global trade round since only neighbourhood information is forwarded.

-The idea is to split the messages into chunks of size $\M = cM$ where $c \in (0, 1)$ which can be processed in IM.
+The idea is to split the messages into chunks of size $\mathcal M = cM$ where $c \in (0, 1)$ which can be processed in IM.
 For this, \empgcb{} loads and proceesses all messages targetted to the next $n/k$ nodes for a constant $k$ and performs the corresponding trades concurrently.
 This subdivides the messages and its processing into $k$ \emph{macrochunks}.
 If a macrochunk is too large, it cannot be fully kept in IM resulting in unstructured I/O in the trading process.
 The choice of $k$ should therefore additionally consider the variance.
 An analysis on the size of the macrochunks is given in section~\ref{section:analysis}.